pachyderm/pachyderm/doc/cookbook/splitting.md

 ```

-2) Ingest using split file
+2) Ingest SQL data using split file

-When you use `pachctl put-file --split ...` your pg dump file is split into
+When you use `pachctl put-file --split sql ...` your pg dump file is split into
 three parts - the header, rows, and the footer.
 The header contains all the SQL
 statements in the pg dump that setup the schema and tables.
 The rows are split
 into individual files (or if you specify the `--target-file-datums` or